esign-consulting/logistics/README.md

 Right after the deployment, check the output to find out what is the EC2 instance public IP address.
 You can get the IP from the *inventory.yml* file as well.
 Then, open the Logistics' URL in your browser, replacing the IP with the one you've just got.
 Finally, if you want to undo everything, just run:

 `ansible-playbook undeploy-from-aws.yml`

+## Logistics API

+The Logistics API documentation is generated through [Swagger](https://swagger.io) and can be checked by accessing the `/logistics/docs` endpoint, after deploying the application.
+In the [Esign Consulting website](http://www.esign.com.br), for example, the Logistics API documentation is available on <http://www.esign.com.br/logistics/docs>.